Includes: Roundtrip Airfare, Hotel, Tours, Transfers and More!

 The Iguazu Falls viewing decks consist of many levels of viewing platforms, only accessible by stairs.
-These platforms and stairs may ger slippery from the mist of the falls.
+These platforms and stairs may get slippery from the mist of the falls.
 Guests must be able to climb up and down multiple stairs on their own to take in the spectacular views.
 Unfortunately, guests in wheelchairs will not be able to participate in the tours in Iguazu.

-Tropical wilderness blends together with modern appeal in the beautiful and contrasting country of Argentina.
-Immerse yourself in the South American style while surrounded by staggering mountains, green valleys, and glacial landscapes.
+Tropical wilderness blends with modern appeal in the beautiful and contrasting country of Argentina.
+Immerse yourself in the South American style while surround by staggering mountains, green valleys, and glacial landscapes.
 Then, experience a cruise through the pristine, ice, rock, and water of untouched Antarctica.
-A trip of a lifetime through Argentina, Uruguay, and Antarctica will be unforgettable and very different than what you might be used to.
+A trip of a lifetime through Argentina, Brazil, Uruguay, and Antarctica will be unforgettable and very different than what you might be used to.
 You will encounter dishes and ingredients typical to the region that you may not have encountered before, and you will be introduced to local artistry of the region.
 Enrichment Journeys encourages an open mind when in unique situations and meeting people abroad.
 Sometimes the attractions, beaches and cities themselves can be crowded, especially while on the cruise.

 South American culture is passionate and diverse.
 You will have the chance to hear many forms of Spanish dialects and interact with a wide range of people.
-Keep in mind that some hand gestures have different meanings than they do in the U.S, so it’s customary to simply smile, say “hola” (hello) and “gracias” (thank you) when addressed by locals.
+Keep in mind that some hand gestures have different meanings than they do in the U.S., so it’s customary to simply smile, say “hola” (hello) and “gracias” (thank you) when addressed by locals.

 Depending on external factors (especially wind) you may get wet while visiting Iguazu Falls.
 Having mosquito repellent while at Iguazu is advisable.
 If you have special needs or physical limitations, you will need to check in with your personal vacation manager before booking the trip.
 The temperature can vary between day and night, so pack accordingly with items that can be layered.
 Some guests may wish to have a light sweater or windbreaker with them.